Debian & Podman: The Ultimate Front-End Sandbox

 networks:

-# Granting specific user & root access to wp-content
+# Grant container and local user access to wp-content

 sudo setfacl -R -m u:www-data:rwX wp/wp-content